Non-Molestation Order To Protect Victims Of Domestic Abuse

-What do if someone you know is a victim of domestic abuse
+What to do if someone you know is a victim of domestic abuse

-If someone you know is a victim of abuse, it can be a difficult situation to handle.
+If someone you know is a victim of abuse, it can be a difficult situation to approach.
 Your first instinct may be to report the abuse, thinking it will help.
-But this may not always be the case, and can in fact may make some situations worse.
+This may not always be the case, and can in fact may make some situations worse and place someone in further danger.
 For more information on helping someone you know escape domestic abuse contact the National Centre For Domestic Violence (NCDV).

-If you are considering applying for a Non-molestation order we recommend speaking to a professional family solicitor in the first instance.
+If you are considering applying for a non-molestation order we recommend speaking to a professional family solicitor in the first instance.
 There is also a lot of other free and confidential support for the victims of domestic abuse.
-We have included the links below to Victim Support and the NHS.
+We have included the links below to the UK Government website and the NHS.
 Both offer free and confidential assistance for victims.

 Writer’s Bio: Lewis Murawski is a Director of Kahootz Media.
 He has been ranking websites on the first page of Google for more than 10 years.
 Connect with Lewis on LinkedIn.